-After purchasing the house, Charles Sampson had it significantly remodeled by architect and interior designer Ogden Codman, Jr. Plans for the remodeling — including a front elevation and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN L-9).
+After purchasing the house, Charles Sampson had it significantly remodeled by architect and interior designer Ogden Codman, Jr. Plans for the remodeling — including a front elevation and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN L-9).

 Click here to view scans of the floor plans for the 1914 remodeling.

 Ellen Sampson and Gertrude Sampson continued to live at 193 Marlborough during the 1914-1915 winter season, and then moved to 111 Commonwealth after the remodeling was completed.
 The remodeling also included a room for Charles Sampson’s use when he was in Boston.